chaoss/wg-metrics-development/README.md

 ### How to Join Us?

-You can start by joining and introducing yourself on the [CHAOSS mailing list](https://lists.linuxfoundation.org/mailman/listinfo/chaoss) explaining your interest.
+You can start by joining and introducing yourself on [CHAOSS Slack](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-1fah5gu35-5oUQEPT32O2Zt~3MFVNMlw).

 Further, you are welcome to participate in our video conferences.
-The details of these meetings can be found [here](https://chaoss.community/participate/#user-content-common-metrics)
+The details of these meetings can be found [here](https://chaoss.community/chaoss-calendar/)

 Read the [agenda and meeting minutes](https://bit.ly/2ROytFz) to know the discussions of the previous meetings and find out more about the next one.